-We have all quoted the corporate line, read off the value proposition from company brochures, many of us truly dreaming of becoming the kind of partner that gets the first call or referral.
-Few ever get the privilege.
+We have all quoted the corporate line, read off the value proposition from company brochures, and many of us truly dream of becoming the kind of partner that gets the first call or referral.
+But few ever get the privilege.

 Financial services is a trust business.
 Financial representatives are there to represent the firms they work for.
-Financial partners, on the other hand, are invested in their client outcomes.
+Financial partners, on the other hand, are invested in their clients’ outcomes.